thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/bacnet-connector/examples/shared-attributes-and-rpc/attribute-updates.md

         title: Click on the “**Add attribute update**” button.
 In our case, we will add `relay` attribute update, so the “**Key**” field, enter `relay`, select the “**Object ID**” as **Analog Input** and "**1**", "**Property ID**" as "**Present Value**".
     ===
         image: /images/gateway/bacnet-connector/examples/connector-configuration-attribute-updates-3.png,
-        title: Remember to save your changes by clicking the “**Apply**” button.
+        title: Remember to save your changes by clicking the “**Apply**” button and click save connector configuration button.
 '
 %}